amidaleet/Xfile/README.md

 ## Repo content

 Whole Xfile implementation in a single `./Xfile_source` folder:
-  - impl.sh – core functions
+  - impl.sh – Xfile core functions
-  - xlib.sh – helpers
+  - xlib.sh – helpers, may be used in any bash script
   - completion.sh – alias and autocomplete for interactive shell setup
-  - template.sh – sample Xfile with minimum code
+  - template.sh – sample Xfile with minimum code for quick start from scratch
-  - tests/tests.sh – tasks for impl/xlib testing
+  - tests/tests.sh – tasks for `impl.sh` and `xlib.sh` testing

 Sample code:
   - Xfile – task declaration examples